 The Role of Sugar in Preclinical Research: A Complex Factor

 For example, studies have shown that high-sugar diets can accelerate tumorA tumor is a lump or abnormal mass of tissue that grows in the body.
 It’s like a bump that shouldn’t be there.
 While some tumors are harmless, others can be serious and even life-threatening.
-Here’s a breakdown to help… Read More growth in animal models of cancerImagine your body as a well-organized society, where each cell plays a specific role.
+Here’s a breakdown to help you understand them better: The Root of the Word: The… Read More growth in animal models of cancerImagine your body as a well-organized society, where each cell plays a specific role.
 Cancer disrupts this harmony, as a group of cells goes rogue, breaking the rules of normal growth and function.
-These renegade cells multiply uncontrollably, forming tumors… Read More.
+These renegade cells multiply uncontrollably, forming tumors that invade and damage surrounding tissues.
+Origins of the Word… Read More.
 This knowledge can inform the development of dietary interventions for cancer patients and may influence the design of clinical trials for new cancer therapies.

 Preclinical Research and Ketosis: A Potential Synergy